Wet vs. Dry with EMS Training: Choosing the Right Approach

 - Adjustment Period: The trainer may need to reduce the stimulation once the client is warm.
 The Dry training can sometimes be a little more hands-on and require more interaction from the Trainer.

-- What is your target market?: Most of the population prefer dry systems for convenience and a better overall stimulation.
-However, a small percentage the population (often over 70s) that cannot generate the body heat or moisture, may prefer a wet system (ie. in more clinical or rehabilitation sessions)
+- What is your target market?
+Most of the population prefer dry systems for convenience and a better overall stimulation.
+However, a small percentage the population (often over 70s) that cannot generate the body heat or moisture, may prefer a wet system (ie. in more clinical or rehabilitation sessions).

 - If cost is a significant factor: Dry EMS Suits can be more expensive than Wet EMS Suits.
 If you are concerned that this cost may be a barrier to entry for some clients, then you may be best to choose a wet system.